Edb83/penny-for-your-thoughts/README.md

 **Summary**:

 Of the manual tests conducted, the only ones to fail were those related to default form validation settings.
 These test were initially carried out on a boilerplate Bootstrap form and subsequently using the `novalidate` JS method described in Bootstrap, but the results were the same.
-Research shows that the `pattern` property could address this, but has stated by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#Validation): "HTML form validation is not a substitute for scripts that ensure that the entered data is in the proper format".
+Research shows that the `pattern` property could address this, but as stated by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#Validation): "_HTML form validation is not a substitute for scripts that ensure that the entered data is in the proper format_".
 Solving this is beyond the scope of the project.

 The following scenarios were tested to ensure that the site is functioning as expected: